Art market: Online sales

-In May 1999, Teo Spiller sold a web art project Megatronix to Ljubljana Municipal Museum, which was by the New York Times announced as the first sell of an Internet art net.art.
+In May 1999, Teo Spiller sold a web art project Megatronix to Ljubljana Municipal Museum, which was announced by the New York Times as the first sale of an Internet art net.art.
 In 2003, Sotheby's abandoned its partnership with eBay after it lost millions through its various attempts to sell fine art over the internet.
+As of 2018 it was noted that online sales accounted for about 8% ($5.4 billion) of the global art market.

 Black market

 In addition to upstanding practices, a black market exists for great art, which is closely tied to art theft and art forgery.
 No auction houses or dealers admit openly to participating in the black market because of its illegality, but exposés suggest widespread problems in the field.
 Because demand for art objects is high, and security in many parts of the world is low, a thriving trade in illicit antiquities acquired through looting also exists.
 Although the art community nearly universally condemns looting because it results in destruction of archeological sites, looted art paradoxically remains omnipresent.
 Warfare is correlated with such looting, as is demonstrated by the recent archaeological looting in Iraq.